Director: Sam Raimi

 Peter Parker (Tobey Maguire) may be close with his beloved Aunt May (Rosemary Harris) and idealistic Uncle Ben (Cliff Robertson), but in a change to the comic books, his academic life isn’t quite so rosy.
 For one thing, he repeatedly gets picked on by his fellow high school students, but more importantly, the love of his life, red-headed beauty Mary Jane Watson (Kirsten Dunst), hardly knows he exists.

 At a science-class outing to a research lab, Peter is bitten by a genetically altered spider.
 The next morning, he discovers that a) he doesn’t need his glasses, b ) his body is buffed out and c) he has spiderlike powers including the ability to cling to any surface, spin tough-as-rope webs and make tremendous leaps.
-The movie takes some time to delve into and have a lot of fun with the latter as the young man explores the range of his new abilities.
+The movie takes some time to explore and have a lot of fun of the latter as the young man explores the range of his new abilities.

 But not soon after initially reveling in his newfound web-spinning powers, he learns the hard way that with great power comes great responsibility.